wndrsn1/ICESAT2-Satellite-Data-Collocations/README.md

 MODIS data can be downloaded using the DownloadMODISData.py program.

 CALIPSO data can be downloaded using the DownloadCALIPSO.py program.
+It is based on the shell script available on their website.

 Collocations data can be found by using CollocationsByWeek.py, simply enter the relevant file storage and configure collocation and time tolerances.